jalilian/EASF/README.md

 # EASF
- Materials for the ESAF project
+Materials and codes for the Entomological Adaptive Sampling Framework (EASF) project